This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 - 850 lumens dimmable LED – allows you to find the right brightness for day or night usage.

 - Limited availability – can be hard to find in stock.

 - FAN COMBO: Exhaust fan, 60-Watt light, and 1500-Watt heater...

 - DECORATIVE: White polymeric grille blends into the ceiling...

 - EFFICIENT: Two bright 60-Watt incandescent bulbs (bulbs not...

-We’re going to finish off this list with another pair of Broan devices, starting with the QTX110HL fan, heater, and light combo unit.
-As you’d expect from a Broan product, this ventilation fan has been constructed to a high build standard and feels like it could last a lifetime.
+We’re going to finish off this list with another pair of Broan devices.
+Starting with the QTX110HL, this is a fan, heater, and light combo unit.
+Like most Broan products, this fan is constructed with high standards and feels like it could last a lifetime.